ariadnimac/fun-in-Quarantine/README.md

 ## Getting Started

+Please note that the project was written in Java JDK 1.8 and built with Maven 3.6.3

 **Downloading**

 To download the project on your computer you must download the zip file or clone the repository on your computer.